akoganti/Equity-Misvaluation-and-Default-Options/README.md

 Includes code used by Arizona State University SIM Fund 2019-2020 Team A to implement the strategy which requires access to Bloomberg and Compustat(to get CHS values).

 Full Python implementation using publicly available or relatively inexpensive(especially compared to Bloomberg) data is in development.
-Information on how to set up a database that collects and updates that data can be found here: https://github.com/akoganti/Quant-Equity-Research-System.